gp-rgb/gp-rgb.github.io/_posts/2023-05-21-cifake_final.md

-# 97% accurate ResNet50 Model
+# 98% accurate ResNet50 Model on CIFAKE

 in just over 1 hour of training (gpu-assisted!), i have a model that performs with 98% accuracy on cifake dataset. very cool!!